April 05, 2021

 We suggest finding ways to post goal charts and other visuals in your (virtual) classroom to display progress.
 This is a great way for students to visualize their growth and see how their personal goals align with larger classroom goals.
 For example, one DreamBox teacher created a Math Challenge racetrack that went around her classroom walls.
 Each time students completed a certain number of lessons, they got to move the car with their name on it further toward the finish line!
 It helped keep everybody excited, engaged, and focused on a common goal.
 If you’re looking for more ideas for tracking progress in your classroom, there’s no shortage of clever charts on Pinterest.

-If you’re registered for the Fall or Spring Math Challenge, check out the private Math Challenge Channel in DreamBox Nation.
+If you’re registered for the Math Challenge, check out the private Math Challenge Channel in DreamBox Nation.

 To log into DreamBox Nation, log into your Insight Dashboard.